fluxninja/aperture/docs/content/guides/rate-limiting.md

 [Static limits are useful](/use-cases/managing-quotas/inter-service-rate-limiting.md) when enforcing an agreed-upon quota.
-With the help of **[Quota Scheduler blueprint](/reference/blueprints/quota-scheduling/base.md)** static service limits can be implement easily.
+With the help of **[Quota Scheduler blueprint](/reference/blueprints/quota-scheduling/base.md)** static service limits can be implemented easily.

 Use-cases of static rate limits include: